pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONteamSummaries/readme.md

-<b>NOTANONteamSummaries</b> is a file containing a short (1-page) CV for each team member who is indicated as needing to have a biosketch on the PERSONNEL & FTE page.
-If the box is checked under "bio sketch?" column for a person, then that person's bio sketch will be generated and included as part of this file.
-All biosketches are formatted to have a consistant appearance.
+<b>NOTANONteamSummaries</b> is a file containing a paragraph for each team member describing the role in the proposed project.
+The file is generated from the text written in the WorPT spreadsheet under "ROLE/BACKGROUND NARRATIVE" on the PERSONNEL & FTE page.
+The person's name is attached to the beginning of the paragraph and boldfaced.

-A bio sketch for a person is generated from that person's individual WorPT biosketch google sheet.
-Checked boxes in that sheet indicate what publications and awards to mention, etc., customizing for this particular proposal.
-The NOTANONteamSummaries WorPT file can serve as the "bio sketches" section of your proposal.

-NOTE: Biosketch files should be kept up-to-date so that the information that is extracted for both the current/pending and bio-sketch sections of a proposal have valid and current information.

 <font size="3">WorPT table example: <b>NOTANONteamSummaries</b></font>
 <br>